neos/neos-development-collection/Neos.Fusion.Afx/README.md

 This package provides a fusion preprocessor that expands a compact xml-ish syntax to pure fusion code.
-This allows to write compact components that do'nt need a seperate template file and enables unplanned extensibility for the defined prototypes because the genrated fusion code can be overwritten and controlled from the outside if needed.
+This allows to write compact components that do'nt need a seperate template file and enables unplanned extensibility for the defined prototypes because the generated fusion-code can be overwritten and controlled from the outside if needed.

-## WARNING

-This is still a bit experimental and may change in the future.
-Due to semantic-versioning we will raise the major version number for breaking changes.

 ## Installation

 PackageFactory.AtomicFusion.AFX is available via packagist.
-Just add `"packagefactory/atomicfusion-afx" : "~1.0.0"`
+Just add `"packagefactory/atomicfusion-afx" : "~2.0.0"`
 to the require-section of the composer.json or run `composer require packagefactory/atomicfusion-afx`.

-We use semantic-versioning so every breaking change will increase the major-version number.
+__We use semantic-versioning so every breaking change will increase the major-version number.__

 ## Usage